telliott99/MySwift2/chapter3/random.rst

     [14, 130, 173, 216, 2, 135, 12, 176]
     >

 What is going on here is that Swift is giving us access to a C function in Foundation called ``SecRandomCopyBytes``, which takes a pointer to a buffer and fills that buffer with the requested number of random bytes.
 Swift will accept a reference (``&buffer``) to an array of UInt8 as that value.
 We need to supply the length of the buffer, of course.

-(What's interesting is that it doesn't crash if we deliberately give ``SecRandomCopyBytes`` a bad value for ``n``).
+(It's interesting that it doesn't crash if we deliberately give ``SecRandomCopyBytes`` a bad value for ``n``).

 Swift itself doesn't have a built-in facility for getting random numbers, that I know of.